• Skip to primary navigation

 IC LM386 pinout diagram

-When we look at the pin diagram we see a simple design with few external connections.
+When we see the pin diagram design is simple with only few wires needed.

 Power Supply and Output: